 COUNTER graphics used with the permission of Project COUNTER

 A "Record View" is a very specific transaction where the user has viewed the detailed metadata record from a given database - e.g. to see the abstract and subject headings, etc. A record view could occur from a user clicking on the result list, or navigating detailed records or even linking in from another site - it is about viewing the detailed record.

 A "Result Click" is about the activity that happens on the search result list and it is tracking any click the user might have made on a result from a given database.
 Some example of Result Clicks are: a user clicks the "findIt@my library" link; the user clicks to view full text; the user clicks to see the full record; the user clicks to "request article via ILL"; etc. In each case, the user has expressed interest in the result by clicking on something - and since that expression of interest can be attributed to the database that contained the metadata it also serves to indicate the value of the database.

-A: ChalkDUST includes Full Text Documents statistics from Britannica, EBSCO, Gale, ProQuest, and TeachingBooks.
-ChalkDUST’s Full Text Document statistics include the following breakouts: eBooks and anything that is not a citation or abstract, which may include full text articles, images, maps, video, podcasts, other media, and reference content.
+Beginning in September 2019, ChalkDUST will only include Full Text Documents statistics from Britannica, Gale ChiltonLibrary, and EBSCO’s eBooks and LearningExpress.
+ChalkDUST’s Full Text Document statistics include the following breakouts: eBooks and anything that is not a citation or abstract, which may include full text articles, images, maps, video, podcasts, other media, and reference contents.

 If ChalkDUST does not meet your needs, you may contact Britannica, EBSCO, Gale, ProQuest, or TeachingBooks customer support.
-See http://texquest.net/statisticsfaqs for vendor contact information.
+See Texquest Statistics Faqs for vendor contact information.